top of page

 1) When children first join our setting, they will complete the Reception Baseline Assessment (RBA).
 This is a standardised test carried out by the class teacher.
 It tests language, communication, literacy and maths.
 This provides baseline data and is required by the Department for Education.
 To find out more about the RBA you can look here.

-2) At the end of Reception, each child recives their Early Years Profile along with their written report.
+2) At the end of Reception, each child receives their Early Years Profile along with their written report.
 This is a summary of their attainment in Reception, the purpose of which is to communicate to parents and Year 1 teachers where a child is on their learning journey.
 To create the profile, the seven areas of learning and development listed above are then further broken down into 17 sub-sections at the end of the year for assessment purposes.
 These are called the Early Learning Goals.
 At the end of the Year, they will be assessed as ‘Emerging’ or ‘Expected’ in each of these goals.
 There is no longer an 'Exceeding' judgement.

 You can read the Early Learning Goals here.